rkallan/react-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Files stored at folder @rrkallan will be NPM packages

 ## Development

 This demo project is build with React, NodeJs and NPM and focused on Linux based environment.